-So in order to be successful on Facebook, Twitter & Co, you have to be sociable and add personality to your content.
-And here are my favourite ways to be more authentic on social media – and gain trust and loyalty from your followers in the process.
+So in order to be successful on Facebook, Twitter, or any other platform of your choice, you have to be sociable and add personality to your content.
+Here are my favourite ways to be more authentic on social media – and gain trust and loyalty from your followers in the process.

 1. Post team photos & selfies

 The most obvious and effective way to add personality to your content is to show your face.
 Help people get to know who’s behind the business by posting photos of your team or yourself.

 For example, snap a photo of yourself at an event, rather than just putting up a generic photo of the venue.
 If your team are working on a particular project, post a photo of them working together.

 You can also take a photo at the networking event you’re attending.
 Or you can grab a selfie when meeting another small business owner for coffee and tag them in it.
 Show your followers that there are real people behind your small business, not robots!

 Read more about what to post on social media to grow your small business.

 Another easy way to be more personable is to include non-business related posts.
 If you’re constantly posting about your products or services, your followers will quickly get bored.

 To add personality, it’s good to post a mixture of business and non-business content to keep things interesting.
 For example, you could share an article you’ve enjoyed reading.
 Or you can post a photo of your favourite local coffee shop or even a few snaps of your latest holiday.

 Obviously, you’ll still want to keep things professional (so it’s best to avoid photos of you in a bar at 3 am!).
 But sharing little bits of your team’s daily life is a great way to give your small business a face on social media.